|Skiing the upper West face of Greywolf peak.|

 |West face of Lowary Peak and Peak Y.|

 The west face is skiiable from the exact summit with a deep snowpack, and is an excellent adventure.
 Several cliff bands make the route engaging on both the ascent and descent (Early (or first?) descent Brian Story, Shasta Hood, February 2010).
-There are several narrow couloirs to the north of the west couloir which provide steep and difficult alternative if the west couloir seems too tame.
+There are several narrow couloirs to the north of the west couloir which provide steep and difficult alternative to the west couloir.
 The lower portion of the next couloir to the north has been skied at least once from about 1/3 height.
 The Index Finger couloir has been skied with one 30 meter rappel from a dead tree (First descent Brian Story, April 2011).
 Accessing both couloirs from the top is exposed and confusing.
-There is also a short moderate couloir to the south of the west couloir.
+There is also a short, moderate and excellent couloir to the south of the west couloir, informally called the Thumb.

 |West aspect of Greywolf peak.
 The West couloir is unlabeled, but should be obvious.|